Published on

 Building the Application

-Take the following steps to build the application.
+Follow these steps to build the application.

 npx create-react-app supabase-react